cs519-fall21/cs519-research-project-bsk/deciding-a-topic-refined.md

     1. Learning and implementing compression algos may be a good scope for this course
     2. This may be  core problem of linux, should have been discussed 100s of times in community, still not a feature.
 Must be strong reasons for this.

-## Smarter, more responsive proactive OOM Killer built natively in linux
+## Smarter, more responsive proactive OOM Killer focusing on user-space programs
 1. Complexity: Very High
 2. Learning Curve: High
 3. Related Projects: